raybellis/draft-bellis-dnsop-http-record/draft-bellis-dnsop-http-record.md

 The owner name of an HTTP RR is the domain name portion of an HTTP(s) URI.

-The use of underscore label prefixes (e.g. _http._tcp) was considered, but rejected since it prohibits the use of wildcard records which us a valuable technique for offering per-customer domain prefixes without requiring that every prefix be individually provisioned.
+The use of underscore label prefixes (e.g. _http._tcp) was considered, but rejected since it prohibits the use of wildcard records which is a valuable technique for offering per-customer domain prefixes without requiring that every prefix be individually provisioned.